Innlandet

 Innlandet is a county in Norway.
-It was created on 1 January 2020 with the merger of the old counties of Oppland and Hedmark (the municipalities of Jevnaker and Lunner were transferred to the neighboring county of Viken on the same date).
-The new county has an area of 52113 km2, making it the second largest county in Norway after Troms og Finnmark county.
+It was created on 1 January 2020 with the merger of the old counties of Oppland and Hedmark (Jevnaker Municipality and Lunner Municipality were transferred to the neighboring county of Viken on the same date).
+The new county has an area of 52113 km2, making it the largest county in Norway after the division of the old Troms og Finnmark county in 2024.

-The county name translates to "The Inland" which reflects that the county is the only landlocked county in Norway.
+The region was known as Opplandene or Opplanda since the middle ages.
+Historically part of Akershus, Oplandene County existed from 1757 to 1781, when it was divided into Christians County and Hedemarken County, also known as Western and Eastern Oplandene.
+In 1919 the two counties were renamed Oppland and Hedmark, and in 2020 they were again merged under the name Innlandet (with the exception of Jevnaker Municipality and Lunner Municipality, which went to the new county of Viken).
+This present name is a newly constructed name with no historical basis as a subdivision name and was recommended not to be used by the Norwegian Language Council.
+It translates to "The Inland".
 The county covers approximately 17% of the total area of the mainland area of Norway.
-It stretches from the Viken county and the Oslo region in the south to Trøndelag county in the north.
+It stretches from Akershus, Buskerud, and the Oslo region in the south to Trøndelag county in the north.
 In the northwest, the county borders Møre og Romsdal and the Vestland county in the west.
-To the east the county borders the Swedish counties of Värmland and Dalarna.
+To the east the county borders the Swedish counties of Jämtland, Värmland and Dalarna.

 The northern and western areas of the county are dominated by the mountainous areas Rondane, Dovrefjell and Jotunheimen.
 The Galdhøpiggen mountain is located within the Innlandet part of Jotunheimen and at 2469 m it is the tallest mountain in Norway.
 The eastern and southern areas of the county are mainly made up of forests and agricultural land.
 Mjøsa, Norway's largest lake, is located in the southern end of Innlandet, and Glomma the longest river in Norway also flows through the county.

 Agriculture and forestry are two important industries in the county with approximately 20% of Norway's agricultural production and about 40% of timber.

 The 1994 Winter Olympics were held at Lillehammer, the second-largest city in Innlandet county.